1. The candidate must successfully complete all course requirements for the BS in Business Administration including:

 c.
 Only 7 hours of course work can double count between two majors or a major and a minor.

 d.
-From 3 to 12 hours of general elective credits are required to reach the required total semester hours, depending on major.
+From 0 to 12 hours of general elective credits are required to reach the required total semester hours, depending on major and choice of courses to fill Common Academic Program requirements.
 The general elective hours may be used to support a second major or minor.

 e.
 At least 30 of the final 36 semester hours must be earned in residence at the University of Dayton.